We raise the following turkeys that you can choose from for your Thanksgiving & Christmas birds:

 - Bourbon Red - Originated in the late 1800's in Bourbon, KY and was an important variety through the 1930's & 1940's until it's decline with the adoption of the broad breasted white.

-If you want unmatched taste, the heritage breeds are exceptional They are slower growing and more expensive to raise, and that is why they have been replaced with the faster growing BB varieties.
-Both of these heritage turkeys we raise are on the "threatened species" list, so by consuming these birds, you are helping to sustain the breeding population of these birds, and in turn are ensuring their continued existence.
-Our heritage breed turkeys are closely related to the Eastern Turkey which you see in the wild around here.
+If you want unmatched taste, the Bourbon Reds are exceptional They are slower growing and more expensive to raise, and that is why they have been replaced with the faster growing BB varieties.
+Bourbon Reds are on the "threatened species" list, so by consuming these birds, you are helping to sustain the breeding population of these birds, and in turn are ensuring their continued existence.
+Our Bourbon Red turkeys are closely related to the Eastern Turkey which you see in the wild around here.
 They are a more streamlined bird which is much slower growing than the modern engineered broad breasted turkey.
 These birds in turn, develop a much richer flavor with less fat, many chefs say they are more flavorful thanks to the fat that comes with growing more slowly, and the meat is higher in CLAs (naturally occurring fatty acids).
 These birds will have more overall dark meat along with a slightly sturdier texture, and deep, gamey flavor.
 This is what a pilgrim’s turkey would have tasted like.

 Things to note:

 Heritage breeds must be treated differently from your everyday Butterball.